mfaani/mfaani/content/posts/interviewing/how-to-think-recursively-part1.md

 - Call your recursive function again.
 - Pass whatever **path specific** information was needed.
-    - You always need to mutate the previous path/state before you recurse again.
+    - You always need to mutate the previous path/state before you recurse again i.e. you have to do whatever's necessary to reflet that you've moved from one node to another.
 - **Note:** You should not do any other checks at this point.
 Even if you know jumping 2 steps from 2, will go beyond 3 (the desired target), you shouldn't add logic to skip calling the recursive function.
 You should just call your recursive function.
 Let it terminate / exit early in the **next run** of your function's base case checks.
 This was a confusing point for me personally.
 I was never sure if I needed to be smart and skip calling my recursive function again.
 Now I know I shouldn't be smart.
-Basically don't mix-match the recursive calling with an exit early.
+Basically don't early exits to your recursive calling.

 Your overall structure should be like this: